uri-library-data-services/iassist-preview/content/blog/open-access-and-reuse-research-data-finland.md

 What then happens to research data?
 Most common practise seems to be that the data remains in the hand of the original researcher(s).
 Even if the data are stored in the department or research insitute, no further processing nor documentation takes place.
-FSD\'s influence could be seen in social sciences, making archiving at a data archive a bit more frequent than in other sciences.
+FSD's influence could be seen in social sciences, making archiving at a data archive a bit more frequent than in other sciences.